Code-Institute-Submissions/Off-The-Beaten-Track-Memory-Game/README.md

   - pulse effect not stopping after button has been clicked or when *modal* is closed with *x*

 - **_Layout_**
-  - layout not responsive in landscape position on mobile devices
+  - layout not responsive in landscape position on mobile/tablet devices

 - **_Cards Flipping_**
    - slight delay on image being displayed after card is clicked
    - this is not a constant problem and is more of an issue on mobile devices
    - I have not yet figured out what is causing it
+   - I compressed the images and converted them from jpg to png which reduced the delay

 ##### [Back to Table of Contents](#table-of-contents)
 ---